Products and Services

 - SLALIB: This

-library, which comprises 216 functions, provides the
+library, which comprises 216 functions,

 software developer with a wide range of accurate and